 Absolutely not!
 I’d say most runners aren’t dressing in costume unless their costume is being an awesome runner!

 But you can, and it’s a lot of fun.
+Here are some DIY running costume ideas.

 Here are my tips on running in costume if you decide to give it a go!